prysmaticlabs/documentation/website/docs/getting-started.md

 ------

-The following **descriptive table of contents** maps to the way that our content is organized within the sidebar:

- - [Command-line options](./prysm-usage/parameters.md): Learn how to configure Prysm's beacon node, validator, and more through its command-line interface.
- - [Troubleshooting](./troubleshooting/issues-errors.md): Review common troubleshooting scenarios and solutions.
- - [Frequently asked questions](faq.md): Review frequently asked questions and answers.
  - How-tos
    - [Update Prysm's version](./prysm-usage/staying-up-to-date.md): Learn how to update and downgrade Prysm's version, and how to use release candidates.
    - [Use Checkpoint Sync](./prysm-usage/checkpoint-sync.md): Checkpoint sync significantly reduces the time it takes for Prysm's beacon node to sync by piggypacking off of another fully-synced node.